It’s time to stop and smell the roses. Remember it is so important to be kind to your body.

 - Don’t avoid carbohydrates.
 Your body needs them to function.
 Opt for healthier choices like sweet potatoes, brown rice or pasta and pizza made with 00 Italian flour

-- When it comes to trigger foods like nuts, chip or popcorn remember to take a small handful and then sit down and eat them slowly.
+- When it comes to trigger foods like nuts, chips or popcorn remember to take a small handful and then sit down and eat them slowly.
 Don’t bring the bag with you.

-- Never eat anything that comes out of a box, bottle, can or package….
-You body wants real food
+- Never eat anything that comes out of a box, bottle, can, or package….
+Your body wants real food

 - Avoid screen time for 2 hours before bed.
 The blue light messes with sleep